Classification of relics

 • Ex strato - from the envelope (cover)

-• Ex subuculi - from the undergarment, from the shirt
+• Ex subuculi - underwear, shirt

 • Ex tela serica quae tetigit cor - silk fabric that touched the heart

-• Ex tunica - from the tunic, from the garment
+• Ex tunica - tunic, clothing

-• Ex bike - sailing
+• Ex cycling - sailing

 • Ex velo que involuta (of the fabric that wrapped the relics)

-• Ex vessillo - from the mantle
+• Ex vessillo - from the coat

 • Ex vestimentis - clothing

-• Ex vestibus - of clothing
+• Ex vestibus - clothing

-reliquary, relic ex tunica of saint tarcisius on Relics.es
+reliquary, ex tunica relic of Saint Tarcisius on Relics.es

 Third class relics: